oktadev/okta-blog/_source/_posts/2019-12-12-tutorial-kotlin-beginners-guide.md

 - "Haven't tried @Kotlin yet?
 Check out this tutorial!"
 image: blog/tutorial-kotlin-beginners-guide/kotlin-logo-social.png
 type: conversion
+changelog:
+- 2020-04-14: Updated to use Spring Boot 2.4.4 and use the Okta CLI.
+You can see [changes in the example on GitHub](); changes in this article are in [okta-blog#2342q34]().
 ---

 Kotlin is a modern, statically typed language within the JVM.
 Kotlin is a cross-platform, multi-purpose, free and open-source language developed by JetBrains under the Apache 2.0 license and has constructs for both Object Oriented and Functional programming styles, which can be mixed.
 It can be used for web development, server and client, and mobile development, using most Java IDEs.